 HR freelancing is one of the most lucrative side hustles for stay at home moms with corporate experience.
 You'll help companies recruit talent, conduct interviews, and manage onboarding processes.

-- Ability to work with multiple clients at the same time
+Pros: High hourly rates for specialized HR expertise; ability to work with multiple clients at the same time.

-- Requires a professional HR background or formal certification
+Con: Requires a professional HR background or formal certification.

 7. Data Entry Specialist